 9. Enjoy the incredible Lake Champlain

-This should be on top of the list of best things to do in Burlington VT in winter.
+This should be on top of the list of the best things to do in Burlington VT in winter.
 Lake Champlain freezes over in the cold winter, and the frozen water and winter scenery are breathtaking.
 You should brave the cold and walk along the Burlington Greenway, an eight-mile paved biking and hiking path that runs along the lake.

-The city keeps the path plowed and free of snow and ice the best they can to keep it safe for you.
+The city keeps the path plowed and free of snow and ice the best it can to keep it safe for you.
 But, they do not use any salt or chemicals on the path since it is right next to the lake.